 Son Walter Henry Bryner Sr. (1953-2000) was born on Jan.
 22, 1953 in Uniontown.
 Circa 1971, he was united in wedlock with Lavon T. O'Connor (1955- ? ), daughter of James B. O'Connor Sr. and Eleanor Miller Dickens.
 Their children were Shawandalynn Chubb and Walter Henry Bryner Jr. The couple eventually divorced.
 Walter married again to Bonnie Savage (Feb.
 21, 1947- ? ).
 They lived in or around Harrisburg, Dauphin County, PA.
 Walter appears to have wedded a third time to Christine D'Happart ( ? - ? ), daughter of William and Katherine D'Happart of Carlisle.
 Circa 1984, Walter and Christine dwelled at 6615 Carlisle Pike in Mechanicsburg.
 Sadness blanketed the family when infant son Joshua died at birth in Polyclinic Hospital on March 3, 1984, with burial in St. Patrick's Cemetery in Carlisle.
 Walter Sr. succumbed to death in Cumberland County, PA on Nov.
 21, 2000.
 His remains were brought back to Fayette County to rest in the Mount Nebo Cemetery in Indian Head.
 Inscribed on his headstone are these words: "We Shall Meet Again Who Have Loved Each Other."

 Son Robert L. Bryner (1957- ? ) was born on June 25, 1957 in Uniontown.
-He is believed to have been united in matrimony with his brother Walter's former wife Lavon.
-They bore one son, Robert L. Bryner Jr. After a divorce, he was in a relationship with Dawn M. Ringel and produced daughter(s) of their own, Jennifer L. Bryner and April M. Bryner.
+He and Vicki Haney were the parents of Robert L. Bryner Jr. He was at one time in a relationship with Dawn M. Ringel and produced daughters Jennifer L. Bryner and April M. Bryner.
 His third wife was Barbara A. Halderman ( ? - ? ).
-Former wife Lavon married again circa 1986 to John Kobierecki ( ? - ? ), son of John and Ann Kobierecki of Dickson City, and maintained a home in Mechanicsburg, PA.
+PA.
 Sadly, he endured the untimely death of his son Robert in 2020.

 Daughter Tammy Sue Bryner (1965- ? ) was born on Jan.
 21, 1965 in Uniontown.
 She married Kenneth L. Sumner (1960- ? ) and had two sons -- Christopher L. Sumner and David W. Sumner.
 Later, they divorced.
 She married again to James Paul "Jim" Sparks (1962- ? ).